Xcopyco/orc/doc/protocol.md

 Filter 2 [...] - NEIGHBORS' 3 NEAREST NEIGHBORS' are subscribed
 ```

-The Storj network expects these blooms filters to be constructed and modified
+The Orc network expects these blooms filters to be constructed and modified
 in a specific manner.
 Each filter's bitfield must be exactly 160 bits in size.
 Items are hashed with
 [FNV](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function)